cgabriel5/nodecliac/README.md

   - nodecliac and its CLI tools (`.acmap` to `.acdef` parser, formatter, etc.) are written in JavaScript.
   - **Note**: If only tab-completion is needed (i.e. you already have the CLI program's registry package/files and don't need nodecliac's core CLI tools (parser, formatter, etc.)) then Node.js is _not_ required.
 Simply follow the [manual setup](#install-manual) section to setup nodecliac.
 - Perl `5+`
-  - Runs needed Perl auto-completion scripts.
+  - Runs needed Perl tab-completion scripts.
   - Works in tandem with Bash shell scripts.
 - Bash `4.3+`
-  - Glues/setup/runs Perl and Shell auto-completion scripts.
+  - Glues/setup/runs Perl and Shell tab-completion scripts.
   - Works in tandem with Perl scripts.
   - `macOS`, by default, comes with with Bash `3.2` so please update it.
     - [Homebrew](https://brew.sh/) can be used to [update bash](https://akrabat.com/upgrading-to-bash-4-on-macos/).